UrosHCS/nest-starter/README.md

 - Database migrations (TypeORM sync feature),
 - Entity (model) factories, used mainly for testing purposes,
-- Some basic seeding,
+- Custom seeding feature,
 - REPL that has the application context ready for use (ard),
-- Authentication endpoints ready (/login, /register, /me),
+- Local and google authentication,
 - Basic pagination functionality,
 - Separate database setup for dev/prod and tests,
 - Separate configuration per module,